jbasko/pg-objects/README.md

 # pg-objects

+Create PostgreSQL databases, schemas, and roles; grant and revoke privileges.

+There is no PyPI package for this as I have released quite a few in the past only to discover months down the line that perhaps they are not as useful as they seemed to be.
+Use this at your own risk.

+First blog post on the subject: https://notes.zilupe.com/posts/pg_objects/

+## Usage

+A working Python example is in ``example.py``.

+Command-line interface (CLI): ``python -m pg_objects.cli --help``

+CLI can be passed a JSON representation of the object graph and it will create all the managed objects for you.

+This does not work on Amazon RDS for PostgreSQL because Amazon have bastardised the database and you don't have a super user.
+Don't use Amazon RDS for PostgreSQL unless you want to have a separate cluster for each use case and pay accordingly.

+## Story

 I have been trying to express PostgreSQL and Redshift permission objects declaratively for the last year and a half.
 This is roughly what I am after: